cs7810-group3/group3Project/Midterm/MidtermREADME.md

 * Level: [Beginner](../levels/Beginner.md)

 ## Content
-* We need to add to this.
-* We each need to add about 400 words to this section.
-*

 #### Closed Word Assumption
 When it comes to answering questions and being able to understand natural processing tasks with detail, knowledge graphs are key, to be more specific, trust-worthy knowledge graphs.
 But what makes a knowledge graph trustable and how can we evaluate it as such?<br>
 Knowledge graph embedding is the action of taking latest information of entities and relations and using them for future predictions.
 Therefore, the knowledge graph can get evaluated on it's reliability by using a "Closed World Assumption" - assuming that any triples not present in the graph are false.
 In more common language, something that is present/known to be true is true, but something that is not known to be true is false.
 [3]<br>